 The "published standards" are the most up-to-date standards and are those that are available on the AGW websites.
 Standards are published and publicly available and will be reviewed annually by a Standards Board with the qualifications below.
 Operators or groups who have been accepted into the programme will be notified of changes in standards via email or mail.
-Reasonable consultation time will be given.
+Reasonable consultation time will be given (approximately one month).
 Final versions will be posted to the website.
+AGW will begin auditing to the new standards within approximately one month of their publication.